-As a woman of color, and an ally to the LGBTQIA community, I pride myself on providing a welcoming, safe space where I will listen to you with compassion and non-judgment while challenging you to move forward.
+As a woman of color and an ally to the LGBTQIA community and sex workers, I pride myself on providing a welcoming, safe space where I listen to clients with compassion and non-judgment while challenging them to move forward.
 I work with adult-aged individuals and couples who are facing the desire to improve the quality of their lives.

 I have worked with an array of people coping with communication issues, interpersonal challenges, anxiety, and depression.
-I use multicultural perspectives, along with CBT, DBT, and mindfulness techniques to promote change in how you view yourself and, the Gottman method to assist couples in reducing conflict.
+I use multicultural perspectives, along with CBT, DBT, and mindfulness techniques to promote change in how individuals view themselves, and the Gottman method to assist couples in reducing conflict.

-My role is to aid you in exploring the symptoms or behaviors that are no longer useful to you and then to assess what changes may be possible.
+My role is to aid in exploring how symptoms and behaviors are affecting a client or a couple and assess what changes can be made.
 And, change is often possible.